The Midnight Sky

 With that aside, let’s get into the positives.

-The first great thing about this movie is the dystopian atmosphere and the bleakness of life.
-At the beginning of the movie, we meet Augustine, a man who wishes to stay behind on the desolate planet to help anyone in need.
-While the rest of the human population evacuate the planet, Augustine lives within one of the last surviving bases on the Earth’s surface.
+While the rest of the human population evacuates the planet, Augustine lives within one of the last surviving bases on the Earth’s surface.
 For three weeks, Augustine is barely living, just going through the motions until he gets a notice that there is still one active mission, Aether.
-From there, he gets motivation to live and help this group.
+From there, he gets the motivation to live and help this group.

 After meeting the Aether crew, the next strength of the movie is displayed.
 The characters and their backstories are one of the strongest I have seen in any movie.
 The crew on Aether feels like a real family, and they interact with each other so well.
 Everything feels natural and flows nicely.
 Everything that happens to the crew displays their perfect chemistry together as a team.
 It also gives so much weight to all their actions throughout the movie.
 Their backstories also flesh out their personalities and create round characters, all with motivations and goals.

 The final thing that enhances the realism of this movie is all the events in space.
-The way the characters float and survive in space, and how they move in space in realistic and adds to the overall realism and atmosphere of the movie.
+The way the characters float and survive in space, and how they move in space is realistic and adds to the overall realism and atmosphere of the movie.